StephanThierry/OpenVPNrelay/README.md

 **Note!** On other versions of Linux the `openvpn-plugin-auth-pam.so` file may have another name and be located elsewhere.
 Like "/usr/lib/openvpn/openvpn-auth-pam.so", "/usr/share/openvpn/plugin/lib/openvpn-auth-pam.so" etc.  You can likely find it using: `cd / && sudo find -name *pam.so`

 **Client**
-In your client .ovpn file delete or comment out:
+In your client .ovpn file delete or comment out lines beginning with:
-`auth` and `cipher` plus any line containg: `block-outside-dns`
+1. `auth`
+2. `cipher`
+3. `block-outside-dns` (Also lines ending in this statemtent)

 Add:
 `auth-user-pass`